CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/decisions.md

 **Components:** Technology Stack

 **Context:**
-The project requires a high-performance implementation to replace the Python version while maintaining full API compatibility.
-Performance targets include 5x response time improvement and 10x concurrency improvement.
+The project requires a high-performance Go implementation for camera service operations.
+Performance targets include sub-100ms response times and 1000+ concurrent connections.

 **Decision:**
 Use Go 1.24.6+ as the primary implementation language for the MediaMTX Camera Service.